ExistingPerson1321/The-Terminal/README.md

-> The Fine Print: Some Applications are not made by HackiTech or Tasqlab.
+> The Fine Print: Some Applications are not made by HackiTech or tasqlab.
 WINDOWS ONLY (Windows 7 and older required an extended kernel INSTALLED AND ENABLED)